lyngon/redgrease/docs/source/quickstart.rst

     :lineno-match:

-Look at the highligthed lines, and notice:
+Look at the highlighted lines, and notice:

 - The logic of handling requests with caching is simply put in a normal function, much like we would if the caching logic was handled by each client.
 - The argument of the function is what we could expect, the ``url`` to the resource to get.